run-ai/docs/docs/Researcher/cli-reference/runai-submit-dist-mpi.md

 >* **All**&mdash;all (including completed) pods will be deleted immediately when the job finishes.
 >* **None**&mdash;no pods will be deleted when the job completes.

-#### --non-preemptible

-> Resources for non-preemptible jobs are guaranteed and will not be reclaimed at any time.

 #### --workers < int >

 > Number of replicas for Inference jobs.